Boy Scout Troop 31

 After meeting, the scout will be asked to leave the room.
 The board then discusses the scout’s performance in the session, and votes on awarding the new rank to the scout.
 The scout then returns to the meeting room along with the Scoutmaster and is given the news by the board members.
 The Troop Committee conducts Boards of Review for all scout ranks with the exception of Eagle, which is conducted at the Council level Eagle Board of Review.
 The Eagle Board of Review is comprised of Scoutmasters from different Troops, Scout Council Officials, and past Eagle Scouts.

-This phase of scouting is designed to help the scout develop leadership skills and to learn about possible vocations.
+This phase of scouting is designed to help each scout develop leadership skills and to learn about possible vocations.
 The actual number of requirements for the Star, Life, and Eagle Scout ranks are fewer, but more difficult.
 They include actively taking on the responsibility of leadership positions within the troop.
 Requirements also include attaining a number of merit badges, including some that are on the list of Eagle required badges.
 For example, the Star rank requires that the scout obtain six merit badges, four of which are from the Eagle list.